Main Navigation - Mobile

 XVII.
 WAIVER

-A parent or eligible student may waive any of his or her rights provided herein pursuant to 20 U.S.C. §1232g.
-A waiver shall not be valid unless in writing and signed by the parent or eligible student.
-The school district may not require such a waiver.
+A parent/guardian or eligible student may waive any of their rights provided herein pursuant to 20 U.S.C. §1232g.
+A waiver shall not be valid unless in writing and signed by the parent/guardian or eligible student.
+The District may not require such a waiver.

 XVIII.
 ANNUAL NOTIFICATION OF RIGHTS